cosmos/cosmos/whitepaper.md

 * Abstain

-A strict majority of Yay or YayWithForce votes (or Nay or NayWithForce votes) is required for the proposal to be decided as passed (or decided as failed), but 1/3+ can veto the majority decision by voting with force.
-When a strict majority is vetoed, everyone gets punished by losing `VetoPenaltyFeeBlocks` (DEFAULT 1 day's worth of blocks) worth of fees (except taxes which will not be affected), and the party that vetoed the majority decision will be additionally punished by losing `VetoPenalty` (DEFAULT 0.1%) of its gnuts.
+A strict majority of Yay or YayWithForce votes (or Nay or NayWithForce votes) is required for the proposal to be decided as accepted (or decided as failed), but 1/3+ can veto the majority decision by voting with force.
+When a strict majority is vetoed, everyone gets punished by losing `VetoPenaltyFeeBlocks` (DEFAULT 1 day's worth of blocks) worth of fees (except taxes which will not be affected), and the party that vetoed the majority decision will be additionally punished by losing `VetoPenaltyGnuts` (DEFAULT 0.1%) of its gnuts.

 ### Parameter Change Proposal

-Any of the parameters defined here can be changed with the successful passing of a `ParameterChangeProposal`.
+Any of the parameters defined here can be changed with the acceptance of a `ParameterChangeProposal`.

 ### Text Proposal